We're sending a strong signal to the market

 EV100 joins a growing list of climate action initiatives and programmes we support.

-We have a bold ambition to become carbon positive in our operations by 2030.
+We have a bold ambition to become in our operations by 2030.
 This means that 100% of our energy will come from renewable sources.
 We support the generation of more renewable energy than we consume and make the surplus available to the communities in which we operate.

 Agile working also means employees have greater control over when, where and how they work.
 This helps increase employees’ wellbeing, and our research shows it helps us attract and retain the best talent to drive higher productivity.